-The number of potential marketing methods for your business seems endless, each one a golden opportunity to develop great relationships with your customers.
+The number of potential marketing strategy methods for your business seems endless, each one a golden opportunity to develop great relationships with your customers.
 However, without a joined-up approach, you risk the opposite: confusing them or, even worse, alienating them!

 It’s easy to see how a company’s marketing becomes disjointed.
 As marketing channels have increased, businesses have made the wise move of delegating responsibilities to different members of staff, or maybe even outsourcing the occasional job or two.